When Grief Lives in the Body, the Spirit, and the Community

 These experiences remind us that grief is not only emotional and embodied, but for many it also becomes an experience of social and institutional betrayal when the communal care necessary for grieving persons to heal is withheld.

-Care Practices for Grief: Individual, Embodied, and Communal
+Care Practices for Grief: Individual, Relational, and Communal (Community Care)

 K’SerraSerra® US